ServiceCanada/cens/setup.md

 * failURL: Failure URL for server error,
 * inputErrURL: Failure URL for filling out the form incorrectly
 * nTemplateMailingId: template ID for sending a corresponding mailing
+* bulkMail: When set to true, enables usage bulk api from GCNotify

 topics_details